- What is septic arthritis?

-Symptoms usually develop quickly, over a few hours or days, and include pain, redness, swelling, heat and difficulty moving in the affected joint or joints.
+Symptoms usually develop quickly, over a few hours or days, and include pain, redness, swelling, heat and difficulty moving the affected joint or joints.
 Many people will develop a fever.
 If the infection spreads, a person may also develop nausea, dizziness or drowsiness.

 A diagnosis is confirmed when a fluid sample from the affected joint shows that bacteria or other infectious agents are present.

-Septic arthritis is treated with antibiotics delivered into a vein, normally in a hospital stay of two weeks or more, followed by further antibiotics taken orally at home.
+Septic arthritis is treated with antibiotics delivered into a vein, normally during a hospital stay of two weeks or more, followed by further antibiotics taken orally at home.
 Fluid may also be drawn from the infected joint using a needle and syringe.

-Septic arthritis normally occurs in just one joint, but polyarticular septic arthritis, in which multiple joints throughout the body are infected, is also possible.
+Septic arthritis normally occurs in just one joint, but polyarticular arthritis, in which multiple joints throughout the body are infected, is also possible.